 You didn’t chase after your passion for marketing to spend all of your time creating marketing performance dashboards for your team or clients.
 Marketing analytics is simply a numbers game.
-Without a proper way to track your marketing KPIs, you can’t itemize your current marketing strategy, and you can’t measure the success of your campaigns without an appropriate mechanism to track data.
+Without a proper way to track your marketing KPIs, like a marketing KPI dashboard you can’t itemize your current marketing strategy, and you can’t measure the success of your marketing campaigns without an appropriate mechanism to track data.

 A marketing dashboard is a data visualization tool to gather, analyze and visualize all of the marketing data that a company collects for its marketing efforts.

-With complete marketing dashboards, you can gather all the information you need about your campaign performance and send the data in an easy-to-understand format to marketing teams (or clients if you're a marketing agency).
+With complete marketing dashboards, you can gather all the information you need about your campaign performance and send the data in an easy-to-understand format to marketing teams, to executives like your CMO or to clients if you're a marketing agency.

 A successful marketing dashboard will have statistics to quantify the overall impact that a business's marketing strategy has on the market, as well as how the marketing activities are increasing customer acquisition, lead generation, sales, and retention.